nparyab/COVID-19-SKorea-Insights/README.md

 <img src="plots/search.png" class="center">

 The above picture indicates the closeness between the signs of these infections and how that similarity might make it harder for people to distinguish between them.
+As observed and expected, there is high similary between COVID-19 and pneumonia taht might cause mistake to distinguish between them if we have either of them.

 <h6>Modeling</h6>